CMPSC-102-Allegheny-College-Spring-2024/activity09_student/README.md

-# Title

-Plotting : Working with code from the Matplotlib website to make plots.
+# Plotting : Working with code from the Matplotlib website to make plots

 ## Assigned: Friday, 22 March 2024